No Headaches, Lower Costs

 Amidst recession and inflation, the American labor market continues to defy economic gravity.

 According to conventional wisdom, the turnover tsunami that began in early 2021 should have run out of steam long ago.
-Nearly 30% of the entire American workforce voluntarily quit their jobs last year, which was thought to be an unsustainable phenomenon caused by unique circumstances surrounding the covid-19 pandemic.
-However, 2022 has bucked all expectations, and the Great Resignation has continued to roil the American business community.
+Nearly 30% of the entire American workforce voluntarily quit their jobs that year, with 2022 on track for a similarly startling statistic.
+This was initially thought to be an unsustainable phenomenon caused by unique circumstances surrounding the covid-19 pandemic.
+However, nearly two years later, it is clear that this phenomenon is more complex and enduring than anybody anticipated.

-What do these statistics tell employers?
-Why is 2022 seemingly immune from traditional market forces, which would normally cause a corrective shift and cool down the red-hot labor market?
+What does this strange paradigm mean for employers?
+Why was 2022 seemingly immune from traditional market forces, which would normally cause a corrective shift and cool down the red-hot labor market?
 Do these quitting workers not understand that a shaky economy should make them less eager to leave a steady job?

 The most likely answer to the enigma of 2022’s labor market is also one of the simplest: today’s employees are basing their behavior on a completely different value set than in the past.
-The tumult of 2020 and the aftermath of the covid-19 pandemic have fundamentally changed perceptions and expectations around the role that employment plays in American life, with workers everywhere using a new calculus to determine whether their job, or whether having a job at all, is “worth it.”
+The tumult of 2020-21 fundamentally changed perceptions and expectations around the role that employment plays in American life, with workers everywhere using a new calculus to determine whether their job, or whether having a job at all, is “worth it.”
 For many who chafe at the demands of a traditional workplace and crave flexibility and freedom, the answer appears to be a resounding “no.”

 Indeed, practitioners of these trends may wind up regretting their decisions: it is entirely possible that a job market correction will occur in the future and put many of these workers in a tough position.
-However, for the moment, millions of people are making decisions that are arguably bad for their long-term careers and incomes but good for their short-term happiness and mental health.
+In fact, most of the information available today would suggest that 2023 is extremely likely to bring a significant recession of some kind.
+However, for the moment, most American workers don't seem to care.
+Millions of people are continuing to walk out on their jobs like there's no tomorrow, making decisions that are arguably bad for their long-term careers and incomes but good for their short-term happiness and mental health.

 This unusually-lengthy period of extreme labor scarcity puts businesses in a tough position, essentially forcing them to play both offense and defense simultaneously.
 For the foreseeable future, businesses must focus aggressively on recruitment and retention with one hand while guarding against under-engaged and overly-complacent employees with the other.
 Whether this state of affairs is an extended aberration or the new normal remains to be seen, but it’s safe to say that companies who are adept at this today will be better positioned to grow their organizations and effectively serve their customers tomorrow.